VILLAGE INVESTORS PROGRAMME

 each VIP has a savings pot that is specifically for vulnerable children within their community so they can be supported with food, school fees and materials.

-Beatrice is a member of our VIP in Kenya, and is now providing for her grandchildren through a number of businesses.
+Josephine is a member of our VIP in Kenya, and is now providing for her children through her new business.

 More children can attend school because their parents can afford fees, books, pens and uniforms.